 Learn More About Lakehill Crew

-Lakehill is fortunate to partner with a top-ranked team- Dallas United Crew – who provides a quality rowing experience and a welcoming community.
-Visit their website to learn more!
+Lakehill is fortunate to partner with Dallas United Crew, a top-ranked team that provides a quality rowing experience and a welcoming community.
+Visit their website to learn more.

 Check the RenWeb calendar for up-to-date Athletic Schedules.